When I ask a candidate the “sell me something” interview question, this is how it typically goes.

 If you have interviewed with me, chances are good that you have been asked the “sell me something” interview questions.
 Perhaps, it was your pen.
 I might have asked you to sell me your necktie or the stapler on my desk.

 I have listened to over 500 answers to this question.
 I have a good sense of the type of answers that correlate to great employees.
 In this post, I share what I am looking for and the reason I love this question.

 This question takes the intensity of the interview up a few notches.
 As soon as I hand you the pen, I am reading your face.
 Do your eyes light up or do you look like you just saw a ghost?

-“Sell me something” differs from other interview questions in one key component.
+The “Sell me something” interview question differs from others in one key component.
 I insinuate that this question will be Pass/Fail, and you will get immediate feedback.

 - You sell me a pen.

 - I convince you that I don’t want a pen.

 A great candidate gets energized by the challenge.
 They smile, lean forward, and become animated, like a racehorse walking into the starting block.